Friday, November 26, 2021

-Don't Tell Mom the Babysitter's Dead, is a comedy from the early 1990s starring Christina Applegate, who was at the height of her fame on the series Married With Children.
-The movie has a pretty simple premise, the "mom" played by Concetta Tomei took a trip for the summer, hiring an old battle-ax of a babysitter to take care of her kids while she was gone.
-The babysitter dies, and the kids having no money have to figure out a way to eat, pay the bills, etc, over the summer.
-Applegate, who plays the 17-year-old daughter, Sue Ellen, applies for a job as a receptionist using a resume she copied out of a guide on writing resumes and ends up with an Executive Assistant position at an apparel company.
+Don't Tell Mom the Babysitter's Dead is a 1991 comedy starring Christina Applegate, Keith Coogan, Joanna Cassidy, Josh Charles, Danielle Harris, Concetta Tomei, Robert Gorman, Eda Reiss, and David Duchovny.
+Applegate, who was at the height of her fame on the series Married With Children and was hot as fire, plays Sue Ellen Crandle, the oldest of four siblings.
+When their mother, played by Concetta Tomei, takes a trip for the summer, she hires an old battle-ax of a babysitter (Reiss) to take care of her kids while she is gone.
+The babysitter dies, and the kids, having no money, have to figure out a way to eat, pay the bills, etc, over the summer.
+Applegate, whose character was a 17-year-old high school student, applies for a job as a receptionist using a resume she copied out of a guide on writing resumes, and ends up with an Executive Assistant position at an apparel company.
 And from there, of course, hilarity ensues.

-The movie definitely had the feel of a late 80s early 90's movie.
-Some of the comedy is pretty dated now, and there are some things, like showing Applegate's underage character smoking, would never fly.
-The movie did have a strong supporting cast including a young Josh Charles, Danielle Harris (who played the little girl in Halloween 4 and 5), David Duchovney, Joanna Cassidy, and several other recognizable character actors.
+The movie definitely had the feel of a late 80s, early 90s movie.
+Some of the comedy is pretty dated now, and there are some things, like showing Applegate's underage character smoking, that would never fly today.
+The movie did have a strong supporting cast, including a young Josh Charles, Danielle Harris (who played the little girl in Halloween 4 and 5), David Duchovny, Joanna Cassidy, and several other recognizable character actors.

 No comments: